- Great bosses are often hard to come by, and bad managers tend to have traits in common.

-There is a big gap in what employees want out of a boss and what they actually get, new research finds.
+There is a big gap in what employees want out of a boss and what they actually get, research has shown.

 A study from leadership training provider Dale Carnegie Training revealed that many of the qualities workers deem most important in a manager are the traits supervisors exhibit least often.

-Specifically, 84 percent of employees said it is important that managers admit to their mistakes.
-However, just 51 percent of their supervisors actually do so, the employees said.
-In addition, while 88 percent of employees said they value bosses who listen to them, just 60 percent of workers said their managers do so.
+Specifically, 84% of employees said it is important that managers admit their mistakes.
+However, just 51% of their supervisors actually do so, the employees said.
+In addition, while 88% of employees said they value bosses who listen to them, just 60% of workers said their managers do so.

-The research also found that 87 percent of workers said it is important for bosses to show sincere appreciation to their staff.
-Unfortunately, only 61 percent of employees said they get that from their manager.
+The research also found that 87% of workers said it is important for bosses to show sincere appreciation to their staff.
+Unfortunately, only 61% of employees said they get that from their manager.

 Employees also appreciate when their bosses value their work.
-Although 86 percent of the workers surveyed said this is important to them, however, just 60 percent said their managers exhibit the trait.
-[See Related Story: Want Better Employee-Boss Relationships?
+Although 86% of the workers surveyed said this is important to them, just 60% said their managers exhibit the trait.
+[See related story: Want Better Employee-Boss Relationships?
 Communication and Recognition Help]

 "Employees want leaders who develop themselves and others, making it safe to share their ideas, try new things, make mistakes, learn from them and improve," the study's authors wrote.

-Overall, the top five qualities that employees said motivate and inspire them the most are:
+Here are the top five qualities that employees said motivate and inspire them the most:

-- Allow employees to save face: 60 percent of workers said they appreciate a boss who gives them a chance to make up for their errors, instead of embarrassing employees when they have made mistakes.
+- Allows employees to save face.
+Of the workers surveyed, 60% said they appreciate a boss who gives them a chance to make up for their errors, instead of embarrassing employees when they have made mistakes.
 Calling out your employees will make them feel as though they are constantly competing with others in the office.
 Instead, recognize and incentivize good behavior.

-Making sure bosses give employees the support they need is critical for employers who want to hold on to their top workers.
-The study found that supportive behavior from a direct supervisor increases employees' intentions of staying with an employer by 67 percent.
+Making sure bosses give employees the support they need is critical for employers that want to hold on to their top workers.
+The study found that supportive behavior from a direct supervisor increases employees' intentions of staying with an employer by 67%.

 "Employees are more satisfied with their job and more likely to stay when their leaders are honest, trustworthy and true to their beliefs," Joe Hart, CEO of Dale Carnegie Training, said in a statement.
 "As the war for talent only gets more competitive, it is critical for leaders to develop positive behaviors that will inspire employees to stay and do their best work."

 Better boss behavior also improves employee job happiness.
-In all, just 24 percent of the workers surveyed said they are very satisfied in their jobs.
-However, when supervisors frequently exhibited developmental, interpersonal leadership behaviors, satisfaction increased to 33 percent.
+In all, just 24% of the workers surveyed said they are very satisfied with their jobs.
+However, when supervisors frequently exhibited developmental, interpersonal leadership behaviors, satisfaction increased to 33%.